TodayNightt/environment_restoration/README.md

-# Enviroment Restoration
+# Environment Restoration

 Hi There, We are Year 2 undergraduate student from Teikyo University in Japan.
 <br>
-We are currently building a game called Enviroment Restoration.
+We are currently building a game called Environment Restoration.
 <br>
-This game was inpired by both Minecraft and Tetris.
+This game was inspired by both Minecraft and Tetris.

 ## makefileがある場合(おすすめ)
 ```